ORNL/cpp-proposals-pub/D1673/blas_interface.md

   the number of arguments and avoids common errors.

 * `basic_mdspan` supports row-major, column-major,
-  and strided layouts out of the box, and have `Layout` as an extension point.
+  and strided layouts out of the box, and it has `Layout` as an extension point.
 This lets our interface support layouts beyond what the BLAS Standard permits.

-* They can exploit any dimensions or strides known at compile time.
+* Using `basic_mdspan` lets our algorithms exploit any dimensions or strides known at compile time.

-* They have built-in "slicing" capabilities via `subspan`.
+* `basic_mdspan` has built-in "slicing" capabilities via `subspan`.

-* Their layout and accessor policies will let us simplify our interfaces even further, by encapsulating transpose, conjugate, and scalar arguments.
+* `basic_mdspan`'s layout and accessor policies let us simplify our interfaces, by encapsulating transpose, conjugate, and scalar arguments.
 See below for details.

 * `basic_mdspan` is low level; it imposes no